Free Charles Schwab IRA

 - Outbound partial account transfer: $15 per security ($75 maximum)

-Opening a Capital One IRA IRA is a great idea if you want to build a nest egg for retirement.
+Opening an IRA at a bank can be a smart move if you want to build a nest egg for retirement.
 But is it better to open a retirement account with a bank or a broker?
-This article will look at the pros and cons of having an IRA at a bank or at E*Trade, Fidelity, or TD Ameritrade.
+This article will look at the pros and cons of having an IRA at a bank or at E*TRADE, Fidelity, or Charles Schwab.

-If a bank has FDIC insurance, all IRAs available with the bank will also be FDIC insured.
-The IRA does not qualify for separate or additional insurance.
-Rather, the IRAs balance is simply added to your maximum protection of $250,000.
+If a bank has FDIC insurance, IRAs held at the bank can also receive FDIC coverage.
+The IRA does not qualify for separate or additional insurance beyond the retirement-account coverage limits.
+Rather, the IRA balance is covered up to the applicable FDIC limits for retirement accounts.
 Nevertheless, having a retirement account that is FDIC insured is certainly appealing to many investors.
 As we shall see, an IRA at a broker is not FDIC insured.

 One of the downsides of the bank version is that they tend to offer lower returns.
-For example, an IRA at Ally Bank invested in a savings account currently earns just 1.00%.
-This rate is variable, but has been fairly consistent over the last several years.
-A 5-year IRA CD at Ally currently has a 1.7% yield for deposits of at least $5,000.
-Bank of America offers a Money Market IRA, although it pays only 0.03%.
+For example, an IRA at Ally Bank invested in a savings account currently earns 3.20%.
+This rate is variable and can change.
+Bank of America also offers a Money Market IRA, although customers generally need to call for current rates.
 Investors who need a higher return would probably be better off with a broker's IRA, where they can invest in higher-yielding assets.

 Different bank IRAs can be structured either as a Roth or Traditional account.
 The Roth version is ideal for retirement savers who expect to be in a higher tax bracket after work, while the Traditional account is better for workers who plan to be in a lower bracket during retirement.
-Citibank also offers a Rollover IRA, which allows you to transfer retirement assets from an old employer to a new IRA with the bank.
+Some banks also offer SEP IRAs, which allow self-employed workers and small-business owners to save for retirement in a tax-advantaged account.

 Brokerage IRA